 Canyon Cooler Outfitter 55qt

 While the Canyon Cooler Outfitter is a great cooler for its class, where it shines is in the price department.
 Other top-end coolers can match its ice retention and durability.
-There are a few coolers that can hold more than the Outfitter, but for what are minor advantages over it, other coolers are usually noticeably more expensive.
+There are a few coolers that can hold more than the Outfitter, but for what are minor advantages over it, other coolers are usually more expensive.
 The cost might be no objective, but even then, value should still be considered.
-For that reason, we believe the Outfitter, the best in class.
+For that reason, we award the Outfitter, the best in class.

 Any soft-sided cooler can keep things cold for an afternoon picnic or a Labor Day cookout.
-But if you keep food fresh for several days into a camping trip or want to bring back fish or meat, fresh, from hunting or fishing trip, you are going to need something that keeps it cool for longer.
+But if you keep food fresh for several days into a camping trip or want to bring back fish or meat, fresh, from a hunting or fishing trip, you are going to need something that keeps it cool for longer.

-It takes a higher quality, better insulated hard cooler to keep food and drink cold for several days and even though the outlay for a elite cooler can appear significant, the value lies in not needing to run to pick up more ice or having it lose its cool.
+It takes a higher quality, better insulated hard cooler to keep food and drink cold for several days and even though the outlay for an elite cooler can appear significant, the value lies in not needing to run to pick up more ice or having it lose its cool.

 Since you want an ice chest to keep your food and drinks cold, the most important feature is going to obviously be the quality of its insulation.
-The better its insulation, the better a cooler can be expected to retain its ice and therefore, its cooling capabilities.
+The better its insulation, the better a model can be expected to retain its ice and therefore, its cooling capabilities.
 While more insulation would at first blush seem better, there will, of course, be a trade-off between insulation, weight, and capacity.

 The best camping coolers improve their ability to retain cold not only with rigid sides and foam insulation inside its walls but by having lids that form airtight seals, locking in cold and keeping any heat outside the cooler.

-Almost as important as how well it holds in the cold is how much your cooler holds.
+Almost as important as how well it holds in the cold is how much your camping cooler holds.
 Striking that balance between size and weight can easily be determined from how long (and for what purpose) you want to use your ice chest for.

 Another important factor in choosing the best cooler is finding one that is durable.
 Not only do you want it to handle the jostling that comes from sitting in your vehicle while on or off road, but another factor is to protect it from animals, especially bears or raccoons.